 If you love Gin then this post could make you a little envious.
 With huge thanks to 365Tickets Adam and I were able to visit the fantastic Bombay Sapphire Distillery which is conveniently close to my home town here in Hampshire.
 I remember going past the derelict Laverstoke mill every day on my way to college and now seeing it’s a thriving and, to my amazement and happiness, incredibly environmentally friendly business which features my favourite spirit.
+They do gift vouchers which make ideal Christmas presents and gifts for those that could do with a day out and a delicious cocktail.

 The Bombay Sapphire Distillery is located at the old Laverstoke Mill between Whitchurch and Overton.
 If you’re traveling by train you can depart from either of these stations although I would recommend a taxi as it’s not walking distance from either.
 Or you can catch the 76 bus from either Basingtoke or Andover and get off just outside the distillery.
 Buses are every half an hour on weekdays and Saturdays.
 The majority of the ground is flat however there are some stairs.
 Personally, its not somewhere I would take children as Evie would just get bored looking around however they do make non alcoholic cocktails in the bar and I did see a couple of kids there.